 Three user roles are created when the Service Desk module is installed.
 These user roles provide three types of function access typically required by Service Desk users.
 You can use them as is, or modify them if you like, or use them as models for creating your own new user roles.

-A VSA user only has access to the Service Desk module and functions by assigning that VSA user to a user role using the Service Desk Administrators or Service Desk Technicians role type.
+A VSA user only has access to the Service Desk module and functions by assigning that VSA user to a user role using the or Service Desk Administrators role type.
+Service Desk Technicians

 Scopes